alt-research/mach-avs-operator-setup/doc/build-from-source.md

 This doc introduces how to build all components from source code.

 ## Architecture
-For the architecture, please refer to [mach-avs#architecture](https://github.com/alt-research/mach-avs/blob/m2-dev/README.md#architecture)
+For the overall architecture, please refer to [mach-avs#architecture](https://github.com/alt-research/mach-avs/blob/m2-dev/README.md#architecture)

 ### BLS Signature Aggregation Mode

-We require the following components:
+The following components is required

-1. Run as operator
+1. Run as an operator
     1. mach-operator-node
     2. mach-operator-verifier

-2. Run whole system in local testing
+2. Run whole system in local testnet
     1. mach-operator-node
     2. mach-operator-verifier
     3. mach-operator-aggregator